NBISweden/data-submission-documentation/ENA/SOP/new_taxonomy.md

 # Register new taxonomy at ENA

-In situations where e.g. a symbiont have been identified and assembeled, a new taxonomy needs to be registered previous to submitting the assembly.
+In situations where a user want to use a new taxon name not previously present in the NCBI taxonomic database (which ENA checks against), e.g. a symbiont have been identified and assembeled, a new taxonomic name needs to be registered previous to submitting the assembly.

 * [ENA on registering taxonomy](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html)